lit-apps/lit-app/packages/state/README.md

 There are plenty options available for state management, so why yet another one?

 - Some existing options are too heavy.
 In my opinion, managing state should be lean and simple.
-Redux, for instance fall into this category.
+Redux, for instance falls into this category.
-- Some solutions designed for lit (for instance [lit-state](https://github.com/gitaarik/lit-state)) do not support Typescript and do not take advantages of lit@2 [Reactive Controlers](https://lit.dev/docs/composition/controllers/), very well suited for hooking external features into templating lifecyce.
+- Some solutions designed for lit (for instance [lit-state](https://github.com/gitaarik/lit-state)) do not support Typescript and do not take advantage of lit@2 [Reactive Controlers](https://lit.dev/docs/composition/controllers/), very well suited for hooking external features into templating lifecyce.
 - Some elegant ideas were worth pursuing (for instance [this tweet](https://twitter.com/passle_/status/1528318552947806212), or [this post](https://dev.to/pfrueh/the-dom-eventtarget-interface-6ak)).